 Most of the ingredients you see listed are going to be for the frangipane layer.

-Now with a sharp knife, cut the pear in very thin slices starting from the outside, working your way to the center.
+Now with a sharp knife, cut the pear into very thin slices starting from the outside, and working your way to the center.

 As you begin to make your way to the center of the pear, the cut shapes start to look more beautiful.
 You will eventually make your way to the area with the seeds and those are the slices you want to use for the puff pastry pear tart.